-Zoo educators might share information formally in lectures and guided tours, or they might informally answer questions at exhibits or information booths.
-They can visit schools, summer camps, or scout meetings to present informative lectures to children, or they might be asked to present educational seminars for adults in a business setting or as guest lecturers at college campuses.
+Zoo educators share information formally in lectures and guided tours, or they informally answer questions at exhibits or information booths.
+They visit schools, summer camps, or scout meetings to present informative lectures to children.
+They also present educational seminars for adults in a business setting or as guest lecturers at college campuses.

 Educational presentations can involve bringing and handling live animals, such as turtles, parrots, and small mammals.

 Zoo Educator Salary